An Analysis of All’s Well That Ends Well (Shakespeare)

 Joe watched with glazed hopeless eyes.
 The horses were almost like his own body to him… He would marry and go into harness.
 His life was over, he would be a subject animal now.

 D.H.
 Lawrence gets himself into some trouble here.
 He tells too much (which is unlike him) and shows too little (which is unlike him).
 I can write without fear of repudiation or of exaggeration that this is the weakest passage in the story.
 The writing of this passage is didactic / propagandistic (to refer to the Joycean epigraph above).
-It is far too explicit and spells out what should have been left to the reader to decode: Joe is looking forward to engagement to a woman as old as himself and therefore to financial safety, and this “safety” is the safety of a kept animal.
+It is far too explicit and spells out what should have been left to the reader to decode: Joe is looking forward to an engagement to a woman as old as himself and therefore to financial safety, and this “safety” is the safety of a kept animal.
 A domesticated animal.
 Marriage will reduce him to subjection.
 He will lose his vitality.
 He will lose his human spontaneity.

 [W]ith foolish restlessness, [Joe] reached for the scraps of bacon-rind from the plates, and making a faint whistling sound, flung them to the terrier that lay against the fender.
 He watched the dog swallow them, and waited till the creature looked into his eyes.